-Low-Techs stand for low technology, which are technological tools that require a minimum input : they are usually low cost, focus on renewable energies, rely on low energy consumption, and should be easy to build with local and easy to source materials.
-These are primordial criterias to make them easily availble for the people and to spread them around with an open-source mindset.
+Low-techs stand for low technology.
+They are technological tools that require a minimum input, are usually low cost, focus on renewable energies, rely on low energy consumption and should be easy to build with local and easy to source materials.
+These are primordial criteria to make them easily available, and to promote their usage with an open-source mindset.

-With the help of Neil Keyzer from COC Foundation & Shekina Garden, we have built our own solar dehydrator and are now enjoying delicious dried fruits : bananas, mangos.
-A great way to save fruits that are plentiful in season and scarce the rest of the year!
+With the help of Neil Keyzer from COC Foundation and Shekina Garden, we have built our own solar dehydrator and are now enjoying delicious dried fruits (bananas, mangoes).
+It’s a great way to save fruits that are plentiful in season and scarce the rest of the year!

-There are different designs more or less efficient, but all aim at using the sun to heat water for showers or for cooking.
+There are different designs that vary in efficiency, but all aim to use the sun to heat water for showers or for cooking.

 They are made of a heat collector standing below an insulated tank.
-Gravity and the fact that hot water will rise above cold water can make them totally electricity free.
+Gravity and the fact that hot water will rise above cold water can make them completely electricity-free.

 The solar dehydrator was our first low-tech project in 2018.
-There are many more we’d like to develop in the future, especially to equip the farm and start the farm-stay to accommodate volunteers.
+There are many more we’d like to develop in the future, particularly to equip the farm and start the farm-stay to accommodate volunteers.

 Please feel free to contact us if you want to start a project with us!

 Our dream is to start a plastic recycling project in Pai to tackle the major issue of landfills.
-Low Tech solutions exist (Precious Plastic, ByFusion…).
-We have started to look into them with Joshua Campbell from Taiwan whose has come up with a proof of concept and is willing to help us spread the technology.
-Let’s see where that goes!
+Low Tech solutions exist (Precious Plastic, ByFusion), and we have started to look into them with Joshua Campbell from Taiwan whose has come up with a proof of concept and is willing to help us spread the technology.
+Stay tuned for results!